civilcfd/civilcfd.github.io/README.md

 ## Requirements

 Civil-CFD requires a 64-bit Linux or Windows installation.
 Windows version 7 or higher is supported.
 Minimum RAM to run the software is 4 GB, but 16 GB is recommended and required for the included "Pump Station" example.
 3D graphics capability is required and most hardware is supported (integrated Intel HD graphics, AMD, or NVidia).
-OpenGL version 3.2 or higher is recommended for the software to work without issues displaying the 3D enabled tabs (Mesh, Geometry, Boundaries, Baffles, etc.)
+OpenGL version 3.2 or higher is required for the software to work without issues displaying the 3D enabled tabs (Mesh, Geometry, Boundaries, Baffles, etc.)

 ## License and Disclaimer